-- c.
-If the engine fails to start, repeat steps "a" and "b".
-If the engine does not start after two priming intervals, contact your Kohler Engine Service Dealer for further assistance. - NOTE: Do not crank the engine continuously for more than 10 seconds at a time.
+- 2. Start the engine by activating the key switch.
+Release the switch as soon as the engine starts. - NOTE: Do not crank the engine continuously for more than 10 seconds at a time.
 If the engine does not start, allow a 60 second cool down period between starting attempts.
 Failure to follow these guidelines can burn out, or permanently damage, the starter motor. - NOTE: Upon start-up, a metallic ticking may occur.
 This is caused by hydraulic lifter leakdown during storage.
 Run the engine for 5 minutes.
 The noise will normally cease in the first minute.
-If noise continues, run the engine at midthrottle for 20 minutes.
+If noise continues, run the engine at mid-throttle for 20 minutes.
 If noise persists, take the engine to your local authorized Kohler Engine Service Dealer. - NOTE: If the engine develops sufficient speed to disengage the starter but does not keep running (a false start), engine rotation must be allowed to come to a complete stop before attempting to restart the engine.
 If the starter is engaged while the flywheel is rotating, the starter pinion and flywheel ring gear may clash resulting in damage to the starter.

 If the starter does not turn the engine over, shut off starter immediately.
 Do not make further attempts to start the engine until the condition is corrected.
-Do not jump start using another battery (refer to "Battery" on this page).
+Do not jump start using another battery (refer to Battery on this page).
 See your Kohler Engine Service Dealer for service assistance.